XIndividualEKS/Daily-Grinding-Cpp/ReadMe.md

 There will be at least one word in s.

 The logic of my solution:
 I simply started from the last element and iterate backwards while not counting through spaces, a good example is imagine you are standing on top of rocks floating on lava.
-The rocks are aligned and you have to jump from one rock t another starting from the one nearest to the Mountain that erupted.
+The rocks are aligned and you have to jump from one rock to another starting from the one nearest to the Mountain that erupted.

-In this scenerio you have to avoid touching the larva cause only the rocks help you so you only jump in between rocks while counting how many they are.
+In this scenerio you have to avoid touching the lava cause only the rocks help you so you only jump in between rocks while counting how many they are.

 Back to the problem the rocks are the letters in the words and the lava is spaces which we won't count.